Integralist/Stark/README.md

 # Stark

-Simplified separation of components into decoupled applications
+Simplified separation of components into decoupled applications.

+This isn't a framework (or all-encompassing suite of tools).
+It is a 'strategy', a pattern for handling the architecture of your code.
+I feel this particular strategy works very well and keeps code simple and decoupled and performant (through the use of a custom build script).

 ## CSS Design